mahdicharif/ADM---First-Homework-CHARIF-Mahdi/README.md

 Alongside this readme file, I have attached the following documents :

-- A pdf file (submissions.pdf), containing all the submissions I have made on hackerrank.

 - A python file (scripts.py), containing the commented codes of each exercises.
 The title of the exercises is reminded before each program.

+- A list of all the submissions I have made on Hackerrank (screenshots)